EnlightenA lighting system by Geomerics used in Unity for lightmapping and for Realtime Global Illumination. More info

-For lower LODs in an LOD Group, you can only combine baked lightmaps with Realtime GI from Light Probes or Light Probe Proxy VolumesA component that allows you to use more lighting information for large dynamic GameObjects that cannot use baked lightmaps (for example, large Particle Systems or skinned Meshes).
+See in Glossary, you can only combine baked lightmaps with Realtime GI from Light Probes or Light Probe Proxy VolumesA component that allows you to use more lighting information for large dynamic GameObjects that cannot use baked lightmaps (for example, large Particle Systems or skinned Meshes).
 More info

 See in Glossary, which you must place around the LOD Group.

 Whenever you use Realtime GI, the Renderer enables the Light ProbesLight probes store information about how light passes through space in your scene.
 A collection of light probes arranged within a given space can improve lighting on moving objects and static LOD scenery within that space.
 More info